-The volumetric weighted average maturity of Enron’s fixed price portfolio as of December 31, 2000 was approximately years.
+The volumetric weighted average maturity of Enron’s fixed price portfolio as of December 31, 2000 was approximately 1.5 years.

 Fair Value.
-The fair value as of December 31, 2000 and the average fair value of instruments related to price risk managementactivities, including energy related commodities together with the related foreign currency and interest rate instruments, other commodities and equities held during the year are set forth below:
+The fair value as of December 31, 2000 and the average fair value of instruments related to price risk management activities held during the year are set forth below:

 Average Fair Value